9 tips to write compelling copy and increase conversion rates

 Customize!

 The personalization trend is getting stronger and stronger.
 People expect tailored communication with a more human touch.
-Nobody wants to receive generic messages like robots or calls from telemarketers without purpose.
+Nobody wants to receive generic messages, like those from robots or telemarketers, without purpose.
 This demand for high-end customization is mostly transferred to the prospecting world.
-In this way, the communication adjusted to a greater involvement with the potential customer is the turning point in the email strategy.
+In this way, the communication, adjusted to greater involvement with the potential customer, is the turning point in the email strategy.

-Keep an eagle eye, as these are just a few game-changers that have revolutionized sales, and there's still a lot to come when it comes to prospecting strategies.
+Keep an eagle eye out, as these are just a few game-changers that have revolutionized sales, and there's still a lot to come in prospecting strategies.